-as $k\to\infty.$ Therefore, the locality of evolved operator suggests that QFI beyond the SNL cannot be achieved by initial separable probe states in this integrable TFL model.
-Fig.\,\ref{fig:TFI-chain}(a) characterizes the diffusion of the correlators, suggesting that the numerical choices of $t=0.5$ and $t=5\times10^{4}$ can be considered as the time scales for the part and full spread of local operators, respectively.
-Fig.\,\ref{fig:TFI-chain}(c-d) numerically verify that only SNL can be achieved for the different initial separable spin coherent states parameterized by $\ket{\psi_{0}}=\bigotimes_{i=1}^{N}[\cos(\theta/2)\ket{\uparrow}_{i}+\sin(\theta/2)e^{{\rm i\phi}}\ket{\downarrow}_{i}]$.
+as $k\!\to\!\infty.$ Therefore, the locality of the evolved operator suggests that QFI beyond the SNL cannot be achieved by initial separable probe states in this integrable TFL model.
+Figure \,\ref{fig:TFI-chain}(a) characterizes the diffusion of the correlators, suggesting that the numerical choices of $t=0.5$ and $t=5\times10^{4}$ can be considered as the timescales for the part and full spread of local operators, respectively.
+Figures\,\ref{fig:TFI-chain}(c) and\,\ref{fig:TFI-chain}(d) numerically verify that only the SNL can be achieved for the different initial separable spin coherent states parameterized by $\ket{\psi_{0}}=\bigotimes_{i=1}^{N}[\cos(\theta/2)\ket{\uparrow}_{i}+\sin(\theta/2)e^{{\rm i\phi}}\ket{\downarrow}_{i}]$.